DJBarnes/django-dump-die/docs/source/configuration.rst

             'number': <value>,          #  Ints and Floats
             'none': <value>,            #  None
-            'empty': <value>,           #  No Attributes or methods available }
+            'empty': <value>,           #  No Attributes or methods available 'default': <value>,         #  Default color if does not fit into any of the above }
     }